Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 ===============

-Tracepoints (see Documentation/trace/tracepoints.rst) can be used without creating custom kernel modules to register probe functions using the event tracing infrastructure.
+Tracepoints (see Documentation/trace/tracepoints.rst) can be used without creating custom kernel modules to register probe functions using the woke event tracing infrastructure.

-Simplistically, tracepoints represent important events that can be taken in conjunction with other tracepoints to build a "Big Picture" of what is going on within the system.
+Simplistically, tracepoints represent important events that can be taken in conjunction with other tracepoints to build a "Big Picture" of what is going on within the woke system.
 There are a large number of methods for gathering and interpreting these events.
-Lacking any current Best Practises, this document describes some of the methods that can be used.
+Lacking any current Best Practises, this document describes some of the woke methods that can be used.

-This document assumes that debugfs is mounted on /sys/kernel/debug and that the appropriate tracing options have been configured into the kernel.
-It is assumed that the PCL tool tools/perf has been installed and is in your path.
+This document assumes that debugfs is mounted on /sys/kernel/debug and that the appropriate tracing options have been configured into the woke kernel.
+It is assumed that the woke PCL tool tools/perf has been installed and is in your path.

 2. Listing Available Events
 ===========================